 Support the team at the shelter with the handling and care of the strays.
 Take the dog on walks next to a beautiful national park.
 Provide medical care and training.

-Leave a lasting impression on the lives of some of Tanzania’s most disadvantaged children by assisting with childcare and education in an orphanage.
+Leave a lasting impression on the lives of some of Tanzania’s most disadvantaged children by assisting with childcare and education in a childcare center.

 Help the teachers in their everyday routine and learn more about the Tanzanian school system.
 Bring in your own ideas and immerse yourself in the African culture.